xperroni/python-canadarm3/README.md

 This repository contains:

 * Bash scripts for setting up a development environment in Docker;
-* A Python script for pre-processing the data;
-* A Python API for dataset access;
+* A Python API for dataset access and visualization;
-* A video player that can play multiple videos simultaneously in a grid interface.
+* An IPython notebook demonstrating how the API can be used to perform various dataset manipulation tasks.

 All features are in various stages of early work.
 [Let me know](https://github.com/xperroni/python-canadarm3/issues) if you run into any issues.

 ## Installation

+Make sure you have both `git` and `git-lfs` installed.

 Clone the repository to your local environment, e.g.: